Petition demanding resignation of Education Minister reaches over 7000 signatures

 A petition demanding the resignation of Education Minister Norma Foley has reached over 7,000 signatures.

-It was created following ongoing criticism of the minister due to concerns about safety measures in schools, such as the provision of adequate ventilation.
+It was created following ongoing criticism of the minister due to concerns about safety measures in schools ahead of reopenings, such as the provision of adequate ventilation.

 The petition has almost achieved its goal of 7,500 signatures, with 7,012 people signing in just two weeks.